-For all mobility actions, the contribution to subsistence costs will be a flat-rate grant calculated on the basis of daily, weekly or monthly rates.
+For all mobility actions, the contribution to subsistence costs will be a flat-rate grant calculated on the basis of daily, weekly23 or monthly rates.
 Subsistence costs cover accommodation, meals, local travel, the cost of telecommunications, including fax and Internet, insurance and all other sundries.

-For mobility actions with duration of up to and including 12 weeks (except Grundtvig Workshops), the awarded grants do not cover travel costs; these costs will be reimbursed on the basis of real costs.
+For mobility actions with duration of less than 13 full weeks, i.e. maximum 90 days (except Erasmus Student Mobility and Grundtvig Workshops), the awarded grants do not cover travel costs; these costs will be reimbursed on the basis of real costs.
 For mobility actions of a minimum duration of 13 full weeks, the awarded grants will be considered a global flat-rate contribution to cover all costs, including travel costs.

-Support to subsistence costs is calculated on the basis of scales of unit costs of the host country.
+Support to subsistence costs is calculated as a flatrate on the basis of scales of unit costs of the host country.